DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

   However, recent data analysis – which used information captured from independent monitoring of household PV systems – shows that network voltages are generally high due to historic network decision making (distribution transformer set points were generally set at a high voltage, leaving minimal ‘headroom’ for PV).[^05chapter5_15] This has implications for exporting rooftop PV electricity to the national grid.
 The visibility afforded by voltage data readings across the network may enable scrutiny of network expenditure to ensure money is spent in a judicious manner;[^05chapter5_16] there may be cost-effective solutions to maintain grid stability without placing unnecessary restrictions on deployment of distributed PV.<br /><br />Access to such data is key to overcoming integration barriers and market asymmetries, and as such is an important companion to wider policies on a just energy transition that have received more widespread attention such as the Renewable Energy Target and carbon pricing schemes.
   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-<br />We believe the existing regulatory hierarchy of access rights to
+*Box 2: The importance of voltage data for integrating distributed renewables*

-electricity usage data requires restructuring.
+We believe the existing regulatory hierarchy of access rights to electricity usage data requires restructuring.
 As things stand, incumbent retailers automatically have full access to their customers’ data which they can use for commercial purposes beyond just ensuring